daireto/sqlactive/docs/api/active-record-mixin.md

 async def update_all(rows: Sequence[Self], refresh: bool = False) -> None
 ```

-> Updates multiple rows in a single transaction.
+> Update multiple rows in a single transaction.

 > This is mostly a shortcut for [`save_all()`](#save_all)
 > when updating existing rows.